 The easy walk is what I personally recommend to all of my dog training students, especially for large breed dogs.
 Anyway, have you taught your dog the "Leave it" command?
 If not, look up a video on youtube.
 It seems as if your dog gets everything they want, which amplifies their excitement for things such as other dogs on walks.
 On an easy walk, try to remain very close to where the leash attaches. you want your closest hand to grasp the leash about 6-8 inches above the connecting point.
 Also, I would advise against meeting dogs while on leash, just use leave it and move on.
 But it is your dog so you have freedom to do what you like.

 Not aggressive, just waaaayyy too excited.
 She may not mean any harm, but sometimes another dog might take what she's asking the wrong way and can react aggressively.

 I would suggest teaching her 'wait', 'watch me' and 'go greet'.
 Basically have her sit and watch you when another dog is going by, if she doesn't react, or reacts calmly, she gets rewarded.
 Have her wait to greet the other dog (always ask the owners first) and if she reacts calmly, then she can go greet.

 This might help you as well

-Mother and Maid to Nine Little Lovelys
+Mother and Maid to Eight Little Lovelys

 "Even-tempered at home but an aggressive hunter.
 Amenable to formal training.
 A good family dog that likes to please."